Charles Brookfield: Early life and career

 Brookfield was born in London, the third child of Rev. William Henry Brookfield, curate of St. Luke's, Berwick Street and his wife, Jane Octavia Brookfield (née Elton), novelist, daughter of Sir Charles Elton, 6th Baronet and niece of Henry Hallam.
 Brookfield was named after his paternal grandfather, a solicitor.
 His mother was a close friend of Thackeray and other literary figures, and his father was a devotee of the theatre, and young Brookfield grew up used to the company of artists and celebrities.
 With his brother Arthur, he created "dramatic diversions" at home.
 He was educated at Westminster School, from 1871 to 1873, and over the next two years attended lectures at King's College London, while also studying French theatre and becoming a reviewer of novels for The Examiner and a member of the Savile Club at the early age of seventeen.
 He then entered Trinity College, Cambridge (1875–78), participating in the productions of the Amateur Dramatic Club.
 There he earned the Winchester Reading Prize in 1878.
 After this, he tried studying law but disliked it.

-Despite opposition from his family, Brookfield decided to try acting and made his professional stage debut in 1879 in a production of Still Waters Run Deep at the Alexandra Palace Theatre.
+Despite opposition from his family, Brookfield decided to try acting and made his professional stage debut in 1879 in a revival of Tom Taylor's Still Waters Run Deep at the Alexandra Palace Theatre.
 In his first year, he appeared mostly on tour.
 In 1880, after a severe bout of ill health, Brookfield joined the company of Squire Bancroft at London's Haymarket Theatre, earning complimentary reviews for his performances in supporting roles.
 In 1884 he married actress and author Frances Mary Grogan (1857–1926), who used the stage name Ruth Francis.
 The couple had one child, Peter, born in 1888.
 Brookfield became known for witty repartee and was popular at clubs and social gatherings.
 His acting career ranged from pantomime and farce to Shakespeare.
-He starred in plays together with such stars of the day as Ellen Terry, Herbert Beerbohm Tree and the Kendals.
+He acted in plays together with such stars of the day as Ellen Terry, Herbert Beerbohm Tree and the Kendals.